NickTech03/NickTech03/README.md

 # Hi there, I'm Nicholas 👋

 🎓 **Beginner IT Student | Building my tech foundations**
-Currently enrolled in an *Information Technology Fundamentals* course.
+Currently enrolled in an *Information Technology Fundamentals* course via CourseCareers.
 I’m learning the core concepts of hardware, networking, operating systems, and cybersecurity basics.

 ---